mgifford/Accessibility-Resources-1/README.md

 # Accessibility Resources
-A list of resources about accessibility technology
+A list of accessibility resources software developers

 ## Index